Halictidae: Ecology

-Eusocial species
+Eusociality

-Many species in the subfamily Halictinae are eusocial at least in part, such as Lasioglossum malachurum, with fairly well-defined queen and worker castes (though not the same as the caste system in honey bees), and certain manifestations of their social behavior appear to be facultative in various lineages.
+Many species in the Halictidae are eusocial at least in part, such as Lasioglossum malachurum, with fairly well-defined queen and worker castes (though not the same as the caste system in honey bees), and certain manifestations of their social behavior appear to be facultative in various lineages.
 The first group of offspring continues to build and protect the nest as well as gather food for a new brood of larvae.
 An impressive variety of social and nesting behaviors are exhibited by halictids including solitary, communal, semi-social and primitively eusocial.
 Different biotic and abiotic factors can even affect these behaviors such as floral resources, location, altitude, season, and climate.

-Those species who do not have a permanent, rigid, division of labor, such as Lasioglossum zephyrus or Halictus rubicundus, are considered primitively eusocial.
+Those species which do not have a permanent, rigid, division of labor, such as Lasioglossum zephyrus or Halictus rubicundus, are considered primitively eusocial.
 Another example of a primitive eusocial bee species from this family is Halictus ligatus, for which aggression is one of the most influential behavioral attitudes for establishing hierarchy and social organization within the colony.
 Primitively eusocial species such as these provide insight into the early evolution of eusociality.
 Halictus sexcinctus, which exhibits social, communal, and eusocial organization, provides insight into the evolutionary reversal of eusociality.
 Phylogenetic data from this species suggests that a communal strategy serves as a transitional step between eusociality and a reversion back to solitary nesting.

-Kleptoparasitic species
+Kleptoparasitism

-Several genera and species of halictids are kleptoparasites of other bees (mostly other halictids or bees of similar size), and the behavior has evolved at least nine times independently within the family.
+Several genera and species of halictids are kleptoparasites of other bees (mostly other halictids or bees of similar size).
+The behavior has evolved at least nine times independently within the family.
 The most well-known and common are species in the genus Sphecodes, which are somewhat wasp-like in appearance (often shining black with blood-red abdomen- German: Blutbienen - usually 4–9 mm in body length); the female Sphecodes enters the cell with the provision mass, eats the host egg, and lays an egg of her own in its place.

 "Nocturnal" species

-Halictidae is one of the four bee families that contain some crepuscular species; these halictids are active only at dusk or in the early evening, so are technically considered "vespertine" (e.g. in the subgenus Sphecodogastra of Lasioglossum), or sometimes truly nocturnal (e.g. in the genus Megalopta, or species Megalopta genalis).
+Halictidae is one of the four bee families that contain some crepuscular species; these halictids are active only at dusk or in the early evening, so are technically considered "vespertine" (e.g. in the subgenus Sphecodogastra of Lasioglossum), or sometimes truly nocturnal (e.g. in the genus Megalopta, such as the species M. genalis).
 These bees, as is typical in such cases, have greatly enlarged ocelli.
 The other families with some crepuscular species are Andrenidae, Colletidae, and Apidae.